 Challenge 2: Accessing and Using the Data — Where is it stored, and how do I get it?

 The Peterman dataset was compiled from multiple files scattered across email inboxes, regional offices, and grey literature.
 Data were stored in inconsistent formats, lacked clear versioning, and were difficult to discover outside of specific research networks.
-Even today, no API or structured access mechanism exists to update or query the data programmatically.
+Even today, no application programming interface (API) or structured access mechanism exists to update or query the data programmatically.
 As a result, researchers hoping to build on the dataset may have to start from scratch.

 Remedies: